22victoryy/Game/README.md

 # Thanks to...
 Team members who collaborated through this app development<br/>
-Paul Gries / Lindsey Shorser - For course instruction and guiding us through Android Development in CSC207 Fall 2019<br/>
+Paul Gries / Lindsey Shorser - For instruction of CSC207 Fall 2020 at University of Toronto<br/>
 Documentations of Firebase / Android Development<br/>